Your privacy is important to us

 What about links to third party sites?

-We use an electronic survey tool to collect customer feedback on the services we offer.
+Occasionally we may use an electronic survey tool to collect customer feedback on the services we offer.
 This is completely anonymous and not a form of marketing, however in order to request this feedback, we do need to process your email address for distribution of the survey.
 Participation in the survey is voluntary and you can choose not to provide feedback by ignoring the email although it would really help us monitor our performance and the quality of healthcare services we offer.
 Currently we use a tool called Survey Monkey and you can view their privacy notice here.

 How will we share and disclose your personal information?